ShaggyDude/CRUX.css/README.md

 ### Therefore, here a small number of css classes can be combined in a near infinite number of ways.

-1. Particles = lowest level granular css that are just namespaces to css attributes.
+1. Particles = lowest level granular css that are just namespaces for css attributes.
 Example. .border {border-color: 1px solid #333};

 2. Components = Capitalized childless naming of the complex particle streams.